jwashek/jwashek.github.io.NEW/_posts/2020-12-26-slae32-assignment-3.md

 ![image](/assets/img/post/slae32/assignment3/01.png)

 # Egghunter In Depth
-Even though I knew what Egghunter was and how to use it, I wanted to understand it more in great details.
+Even though I knew what Egghunter was and how to use it, I wanted to understand it in greater detail.
 So I read Matt Miller's [Safely Searching Process Virtual Address Space](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) to learn more about Egghunter.